Serene-Arc/bulk-downloader-for-reddit/docs/CONTRIBUTING.md

 When making a contribution to the BDFR project, please open an issue beforehand so that the maintainers can weigh in on it.
 This helps create a trail on GitHub and keeps things organised.

 If you have a question, **please don't open an issue on GitHub**.
-There is a subreddit specifically for the BDFR where questions can be asked.
+There is a discussion tab on the repository's GitHub where you can interact with the developers and ask questions.
 If you believe that something is a bug, or that a feature should be added, then by all means open an issue.

 All communication on GitHub, Discord, email, or any other medium must conform to the [Code of Conduct](CODE_OF_CONDUCT.md).
 It's not that hard to stay respectful.

+## Opening an Issue

+When opening an issue about a bug, **please provide the full log file for the run in which the bug occurred**.
+This log file is named `log_output.txt` in the configuration folder.
+Check the [README](../README.md) for information on where this is.
+This log file will contain all the information required for the developers to recreate the bug.

+If you do not have or cannot find the log file, then at minimum please provide the **Reddit ID for the submission** or comment which caused the issue.
+Also copy in the command that you used to run the BDFR from the command line, as that will also provide helpful information when trying to find and fix the bug.
+If needed, more information will be asked in the thread of the bug.

+In the case of requesting a feature or an enhancement, there are fewer requirements.
+However, please be clear in what you would like the BDFR to do and also how the feature/enhancement would be used or would be useful to more people.
+Be aware that proposed enhancements may be rejected for multiple reasons, or no reason, at the discretion of the developers.

 ## Pull Requests

 Before creating a pull request (PR), check out [ARCHITECTURE](ARCHITECTURE.md) for a short introduction to the way that the BDFR is coded and how the code is organised.
-Also read the [Style Guide](#style-guide) below before actually writing any code.
+Also read the [Style Guide](#style-guide) section below before actually writing any code.

 Once you have done both of these, the below list shows the path that should be followed when writing a PR.

   1. If an issue does not already exist, open one that will relate to the PR.
   2. Ensure that any changes fit into the architecture specified above.
   3. Ensure that you have written tests that cover the new code.
   4. Ensure that no existing tests fail, unless there is a good reason for them to do so.
-If there is, note why in the PR.
+If there is, note which tests fail and why this is expected and okay in the PR.
   5. If needed, update any documentation with changes.
   6. Open a pull request that references the relevant issue.
   7. Expect changes or suggestions and heed the Code of Conduct.
 We're all volunteers here.